apluslms/presentation-maker/README.md

 ## Configuration file settings

-Best way to use Presentation Maker is to set all settings by configuration file and use parameters for temporary changes, like testing some feature.
+Best way to use Presentation Maker is to set most of the settings by configuration file and use parameters for smaller changes, like testing some feature, changing language or title.

 1. Set title, subtitle, author, description in the `presentation_config.yaml`

+    **Note: Title and subtitle will be used to generate the first slide.**

-2. Set header & footer settings in `presentation_config.yaml`
+2. Set header & footer settings in `presentation_config.yaml`.
     ```
     # It is possible to add images to headers and footers.
     # header: .. image:: path/to/img/image.jpg